 Heidelberg's student newspaper, The Kilikilik, also known as “The Kil,” reports on campus and area news, sports, and entertainment.
 Any Heidelberg student may join the Kil staff as a writer, photographer, proofreader, or distributor.

 Practical experience can be the key to breaking into a career field.
-Heidelberg English majors have recently interned at Seneca Habitat for Humanity, First Call for Help, Community Hospice, Seneca Industrial and Economic Development Corporation, the Sandusky Register, the Cuyahoga County Public Library, and Lakeside Chautauqua.
+Heidelberg English majors have recently interned at Seneca Habitat for Humanity, First Call for Help, Community Hospice, Tiffin-Seneca Economic Partnership, the Sandusky Register, the Cuyahoga County Public Library, and Lakeside Chautauqua.

 Meet the Faculty